 Parents who are receiving child support in Pennsylvania might get a small raise in 2017 — if they negotiate or go to court under the new Pennsylvania child support guidelines, effective May 1, 2017.
-To find if you might might be entitled to a raise (or have to pay more), look at the new Pennsylvania child support guidelines that are posted here.
-The Pennsylvania courts do not automatically grant child […]
+To find if you might be entitled to a raise (or have to pay more), look at the new Pennsylvania child support guidelines that are posted here.
+The Pennsylvania courts do not automatically grant child support […]

 Tag: Child Support